+The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Groves Dental Centre was the senior partner.
+The registered manager at Grange Dental Care was the practice manager.

-On the day of inspection, we collected 11 CQC comment cards filled in by patients.
+On the day of inspection we collected 21 CQC comment cards filled in by patients.
 This information gave us a positive view of the practice.

-During the inspection, we spoke with three dentists, two dental nurses, one dental hygienist and the practice manager.
-We looked at practice policies, procedures, and other records about how the service is managed.
+During the inspection we spoke with one dentist, one dental nurse and the practice manager.
+We looked at practice policies and procedures and other records about how the service is managed.